michaelarn0ld/zettelkasten-public/202401080802/README.md

   - Sleeve tattoo
   - Leg tattoo
 * Travel to europe in summer 2024
-* Make more friends by expanding the types of activities that I participate in;
-  look for group activities in the bay area (yoga, running, biking, skiing, etc...)
 * Learn a new language with Duolingo:
   - Mandarin
   - Spanish